 New Media Academy students will complete an A-G course of study from 9th - 12th grade.

-Along with their core content studies, students will choose between two Career and Technical Education pathways - either video production or digital design.
+Along with their core content studies, students will choose between two Career and Technical Education pathways - either video production or animation.

 Instruction in English, social studies, math, science and technical elective classes is based around interdisciplinary, thematic units with performance-based authentic assessments.